particle-iot/docs/src/content/hardware/migration-guides/msom-e-series-migration-guide.md

 {{!-- END do not edit content above, it is automatically generated--}}

-#### PWM - M SoM
+#### PWM - M-SoM

-All available PWM pins on the M SoM share a single timer.
+All available PWM pins on the M-SoM share a single timer.
 This means that they must all share a single frequency, but can have different duty cycles.

 It is also possible to add an external PWM driver such as the PCA9685 which adds 16 outputs via I2C.
 You can add 62 of these to a single I2C bus for 992 PWM outputs!
 The [Adafruit_PWMServoDriver](/reference/device-os/libraries/a/Adafruit_PWMServoDriver/) library supports this chip on all Particle devices.

 #### PWM - Gen 2

-On the Electron and E Series, this function works on pins D0, D1, D2, D3, A4, A5, WKP, RX, TX, B0, B1, B2, B3, C4, and C5 with a caveat: PWM timer peripheral is duplicated on two pins (A5/D2) and (A4/D3) for 7 total independent PWM outputs.
+On the Electron and E-Series, this function works on pins D0, D1, D2, D3, A4, A5, WKP, RX, TX, B0, B1, B2, B3, C4, and C5 with a caveat: PWM timer peripheral is duplicated on two pins (A5/D2) and (A4/D3) for 7 total independent PWM outputs.
 For example: PWM may be used on A5 while D2 is used as a GPIO, or D2 as a PWM while A5 is used as an analog input.
 However A5 and D2 cannot be used as independently controlled PWM outputs at the same time.

 ### Internal pull-up or pull-down

 Internal (MCU) pull-up and pull-down can be enabled using the `pinMode()` function and `INPUT_PULLUP` or `INPUT_PULLDOWN`.

-On the M SoM, different GPIO pins have different pull values.
-On the E Series pull is always approximately 40K.
+On the M-SoM, different GPIO pins have different pull values.
+On the E-Series pull is always approximately 40K.

 ### Retained memory

-The M SoM has limited support for retained memory, also referred to as Backup RAM or SRAM.
+The M-SoM has limited support for retained memory, also referred to as Backup RAM or SRAM.

 Retained memory is preserved with the following limitations: